hufihaf/Markdown-Mindmaps/DataEngineeringStrategy.md

         - Python:

-            - Use FastAPI or Flask
+            - Use FastAPI or Flask of Django

             - Connect to Presto/Trino/BigQuery to return results via REST